ookk2007/ookk2007.github.io/about.md

 I have primarily studied the field of information security, especially reverse engineering and system programming. <br>However, I have also explored various other fields out of curiosity and interest. <br>Below, I will introduce all the areas I have studied.

-My greatest hobby is traveling. <br>My life's dream is to explore the whole world and grow as a great man. <br>I especially enjoy trips where I can fully immerse myself in nature. <br>If you're interested in my travel vlogs, check out my YouTube channel! <br>(I promise I’ll edit the videos soon...)
+My greatest hobby is traveling. <br>My life's dream is to explore the whole world and grow as a great man. <br>I especially enjoy trips where I can fully immerse myself in nature. <br>If you're interested in my travel vlogs, check out <a href='https://www.youtube.com/@hanjeok1' target="_blank">my YouTube channel</a>! <br>(I promise I’ll edit the videos soon...)

 I started this blog to document my activities and help other developers. <br>I also believed that building my own blog website would improve my development skills. <br>I hope my blog serves as a window of knowledge for some and a source of inspiration for others!